Skip to main content

 There are more serious but more uncommon side effects which include chest pain, hypotension, dizziness, sudden unexplained weight gain and rapid heart beat.
 Consult a healthcare provider if side effects that are experienced become bothersome or don’t subside over time.

 It won’t be a quick journey, but good things don’t usually happen overnight.
 Since Minoxidil regenerates your existing hair follicles, the process can take up to four months for you to start seeing improvements.
 But the good news is, if you start at the beginning of the NBA season, you won’t need a hat for the playoffs.
 Remember, it might get worse before it gets better, but you should expect to see significant improvement after a full year of treatment.
 If treatment is combined with Finasteride, chances of success are even higher.
-Learn more about Finasteride.

 Sources: